 “You have to respect them,” said Jennifer Rowe, caregiver for her mother, who has macular degeneration.
 “Don’t treat the person as an invalid.
 Don’t talk down.
 That is very demoralizing.
 It will make them feel even worse inside and not have the will to keep going and to fight what they have.
 You do the tears yourself when they’re not looking.”

 At times, it seems more efficient to do everything yourself.
 That may not be for the best, though.

-“Simple things like open the blinds, wash your eyeglasses, make the bed, get the paper, put out a fresh dish towel, wind the clock.
-It helps her feel like she’s accomplishing something, doing her part and not completely relying on someone else.
+“Simple things like opening the blinds, washing your eyeglasses, making the bed, getting the paper, putting out a fresh dish towel, winding the clock.
+It helps her feel like she’s accomplishing something, doing her part, and not completely relying on someone else.
 She likes checking things off her to-do list,” said Bayley.